saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 \#\#Bar chart of Ethnicity & Facility

-This BarChart shows us that the majority of Latinos served to attend the North Omaha Campus and the Heartland Family Service-Central location.
+The majority of Latino clients received services at the North Omaha Campus and at the HFS-Central location.
+HFS should look at staffing these two facilities with bi-lingual (Spanish) therapists and receptionists.
+HFS could possibly benefit by having the bilingual staff at the Sarpy Office as well so that there are 3 branches throughout the metro area to serve Latino clients.

 ![](WrittenSummary_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->

 # Conclusion

 Our research takes a deep dive into the inner workings of HFS facilities.
 We looked at appointment delays, missed appointments, and the ethnicities at each facility.
 We found large discrepancies in appointment delays, missed appointments, and the number of persons with a Latino ethnicity among locations.
 These results are detailed via the plots in the above section.
 Firstly, while we find that appointment delays vary widely among facilities, some facilities, such as schools, have a faster registration and approval process, wheras counties take much longer.
 We also saw that the overall enrollment delay tends to decrease over time.
 We found that missed appointments vary by multiple factors based on location in a similar vein.
 The Sarpy location might have a ten-percent missed appointment rate, but the Blondo location has a nearly thirty-percent rate of missed appointments.
 In our opinion, this unveils a massive discrepancy in the user experience and facility operations.
-However, we are not such why this delay occurs.
+However, we are not sure why this delay occurs.
 We suspect the delay might be a function of facility accessibility, such as traffic, parking, or alternative transportation options.
 Thirdly, we analyzed the number of Latinos by location.
 We found that three locations stand out as serving this demographic and suggest each of these locations has bilingual staff to support their experience at HFS.
 Based on these findings, we believe that HFS can better understand the differences in user experience by the facility and improve the user experience throughout Nebraska and Iowa locations.

 # Reference